a2ankitrai/2KX7/Java/Thread_n_Concurrency.md

 # Threads and Concurrency
 ---

+## Thread Implementation

+By extending the Thread class or implmenting the Runnable interface.
+In both cases need to implement the run() method

+## Sleep, Yield and Join

+---

+## Synchronized

+---

+## Waiting and Notifying

+---

 # Thread Safety

 A class is thread safe if it behaves correctly when accessed from multiple threads, regardless of the scheduling or